Anemia is more common in woman and woman who are pregnant. It is also more common in older adults who are sick or infants less than 2 years old.

 Medicine may help to increase the amount of RBCs the body can make.

 RBCs are made in the bone marrow.
-Problems with the bone marrow can cause anemia.
-A transplant would help to grow new healthy bone marrow.
+Transplanting bone marrow or stem cells can help to grow new healthy bone marrow.
+This new marrow should be able to make healthy RBCs.

 This procedure carries risk.
 It is only done in severe cases of anemia.